popsim-consortium/demes-spec/docs/specification.md

 infinity, the population size for that epoch must be constant.
-Epochs can also specify parameters for nonrandom mating, such as selfing or cloning rates, which give the probability that offspring are generated from one generation to the next by self-fertilization or cloning of an individual.
+Epochs can also specify parameters for nonrandom mating, such as selfing or cloning rates, which give the probability that offspring are generated from one generation to the next by self-fertilisation or cloning of an individual.
 Selfing and cloning rates take values between zero and one, and their sum must be less than one.

 :::{warning}Selfing and cloning rate definitions may change.